jmintb/blog/content/blog/programming_language_1.md

 This first post will focus on the defining a grammar powerful enough for `prinln("Hello World!")` and generating a parser.
 A small introduction to compiler development will precede the parser development, to help provide general compiler intuition for the uninitiated.

+Before diving in, I want to make it clear that I am not(yet) an expert in compiler and language development.
+I have a bit of experience from my bachelor project which involved implementing a JIT compiler for a language developed by my university.
+This experience made me hungry for more and served as inspiration for all sorts of ideas I want to try out.
+I will make plenty of mistakes and have to learn along the way.
+By documentating the process you can learn from my mistakes as well :)

 Lets go!

 ## An introduction to compiling programming languages